iZettle/api-documentation/pusher-api/user-guides/update-subscriptions.md

    ```

-2. Copy and save the UUID of the event subscription that you want to update.
-It will be used for updating event subscription.
+2. Copy and save the UUID of the subscription that you want to update.
+It will be used for updating subscription.

-## Step 2: Update an event subscription
+## Step 2: Update a subscription

-1. Send a `PUT` request to update an event subscription.
+1. Send a `PUT` request to update a subscription.
 In the request, `subscriptionUuid` is the version 1 UUID that you retrieved in [Step 1: Retrieve the subscription UUID](#step-1-retrieve-the-subscription-uuid).

    ```
        PUT /organizations/{organizationUuid}/subscriptions/{subscriptionUuid}